rob-hunt/prometheus_local/README.md

 If you're running Docker for Desktop for macOS or Windows, Docker Compose is already included in your installation.

-- You must run one copy of the prometheus exporter :
-- `bundle exec prometheus_exporter`

 ## Running prometheus / grafana locally :
 ```
 docker-compose up -d